docker/cli/docs/deprecated.md

 Removed    | [`--api-enable-cors` flag on `dockerd`](#--api-enable-cors-flag-on-dockerd)                                                        | v1.6       | v17.09
 Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13
 Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12

+### Legacy builder fallback

+**Deprecated in Release: v21.xx**

+BuildKit implementation code and linked build flags have been removed in the CLI and are now forwarded to [Buildx](https://docs.docker.com/buildx/working-with-buildx/) builder component.

+If Buildx plugin is missing or broken, build command will fall back to the legacy builder.
+This fallback mechanism will be removed in a future release and user prompted to install the Buildx plugin.

+User can always fall back to the legacy builder with `DOCKER_BUILDKIT=0` but `DOCKER_BUILDKIT=1` will always require Buildx.

 ### Support for encrypted TLS private keys